lupyuen/lupyuen.github.io/src/llm.md

 That's the beauty of an LLM: We feed it the __Human Text__, then the LLM gets it (hopefully) and does what we expect it to do!

-It helps to __define our requirements precisely__, mark the boundaries clearly.
+Remember to __define our requirements precisely__, mark the boundaries clearly.
 Otherwise our LLM will wander off, and hallucinate strange new ways to validate our Pull Request.

 [(Which happened in our last __LLM Experiment__)](https://lupyuen.github.io/articles/chatgpt)